UniStudents/Saffron/README.md

 Parser type: `wordpress-v2`

 By default, [`WordPress`](https://wordpress.com/) based websites has an open API for news retrieval.
-We make use of that to get access on the posts and categories of the website.
+We make use of that to get access on the articles and categories of the website.

-To check if a website supports that API simply open your browser and type `<website-root-link>/wp-json/wp/v2/posts/`.
+To quickly check if a website supports the WordPress API simply open your browser and type `<website-root-link>/wp-json/wp/v2/posts/`.
-If a valid JSON file is displayed on the browser (or downloaded on your computer) which contains the website's posts, then you can safely use the `wordpress` parser.
+If a valid JSON file is displayed on the browser (or downloaded on your computer) which contains the website's articles, then you can safely use the `wordpress` parser.

 ### RSS